 Most of the rotator cuff tendons are hidden under the bony point of your shoulder (acromion), which as well as protecting your rotator cuff can also lead to the topic of today which is impingement and why this causes so much pain in the shoulder.

 There are three big issues to understand, one of which unfortunately you cannot do anything about.

-Well the rotator cuff are the same, and for them to generate enough force to hold the shoulder centred in place to limit impingement, they need to be just right.
-The tricky part for them is their origin (the shoulder blade) is always moving.
+The rotator cuffs are the same, and for them to generate enough force to hold the shoulder centred in place to limit impingement, they need to be just right.
+The tricky part for them is their origin (the scapula) is always moving.
 It is analagous to building a house on a moving base, which can create some major stability issues.
 The shoulder blade can wing, it can slide, it can become depressed and it can be really unstable.
 When this happens, the tendons lose tension and the shoulder can slide, leading to impingement.

-The last issue is break down of the tendons, which is known as chronic tendonopathy.
+The last issue is a breakdown of the tendons, which is known as chronic tendinopathy.
 If the cuff is repeatedly rubbing, or is being overused and can’t handle the load, the actual tendon itself can start to break down.
 Tendons are made of collagen, and the fibres can begin to break and the tendon can swell with water.
 Over time it can become extremely stiff, weak and inflexible.
-In this scenario, it is very poor at producing force and loses ability to stabilize the shoulder, leading to impingement.
+In this scenario, it is very poor at producing force and loses ability to stabilize the shoulder, leading to impingement and injury.

-Lets imagine you have been to your physio, now what.
-Well whatever the case, the impingement you have been suffering has probably led to some minor changes in the tendon, so you need to start to get it stronger.
+Let’s imagine you have been to your physio, now what.
+Whatever the case, the impingement you have been suffering has probably led to some minor changes in the tendon, so you need to start to get it stronger.

 There has been some amazing research that has come out by great Australian researchers in the past few years looking into tendon pathology and healing.
 And excitingly, they have created a very specific protocol to follow if you have tendon problems.